Emirates Airlines makes important announcement - East Coast Daily English

-The UAE based airline company, Emirates Airlines has made an important announcement.
-Emirates Airlines has announced that it will resume services to Amman in Jordan.
+The Dubai based airline company Emirates Airlines has made an important announcement.
+Emirates Airlines has informed that it will restore full salaries of its employees from October.
+Emirates spokesperson confirmed this to UAE daily, Khaleej Times.

-The service will begin from September 8.
-Amman is the the eighth Middle East destination in the Emirates’ current flight network.
+At present, Emirates operating services to 84 destinations across the globe.
+Emirates expects to resume flights to all “network destinations” by summer 2021.

-Flights from Dubai to Amman will operate as a daily service on the Emirates Boeing 777-300ER and can be booked on emirates.com or via travel agents.
+On March 22, the airline stopped nearly all passenger flights and cut staff wages as much as half due to the impact of coronavirus pandemic.
+It had also asked the staff to go on unpaid leave and froze recruitment .

 Post Your Comments